BinGitMaker/BinGitMaker/README.md

 I'm located in Paris - France.

-## :rainbow: I’m actually study :snake: Python :snake:
+## :rainbow: I’m actually studing :snake: Python :snake:

 - from 22.09 to 23.06 : Bachelor Python - Django - React Nativ with Hetic
 - from 22.06 to 22.09 : traineeship in Symfony PHP